-The governing body of a school must consider what powers it wishes to delegate for the financial management of the school to the Head teacher and must record its decision (and any revisions) in the minutes of the governing body meeting although the governing body remains ultimately accountable.
+The governing body of a school must consider to what extent it wishes to delegate the financial powers of the school to the Head teacher and must record its decision (and any revisions) in the minutes of the governing body meeting, although the governing body remains ultimately accountable.
 The level and extent of any delegation must be reviewed at least annually.
-Similarly powers may be delegated to a committee of the governing body (such as a finance committee), which may meet more frequently than the full governing body and therefore be in a position to respond more quickly to issues which arise in relation to finances.
+Similarly, powers may be delegated to a committee of the governing body (such as a finance committee), which may meet more frequently than the full governing body and therefore be in a position to respond more quickly to issues which arise in relation to finances.